rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 The 2 main problems identified from our study were:

 1. Poor communication between **healthcare professionals and patients** inhibiting medical progress:
- This can be caused by the long waiting periods in between sessions, by a patient seeing more than 1 specialist at a time or from the specialist having too many patients to track.
+ This can be caused by the long waiting periods in between sessions, by a patient seeing more than 1 specialist at a time or from the specialist having too many patients to monitor.

-2. Data Fragmentation:
+2. **Data Fragmentation**:
   As mentioned above, a patient can see many specialists, thus resulting in their information and hence recovery status being **spread out across different clinics, hospitals and people**.
 There is **no centralised system** for doctors to read patient data and for patients to update all doctors simultaneously.

 The above problems gave rise to PulsePilot, the guide for which you are reading right now!
+PulsePilot was designed with both patients and healthcare professionals in mind to solve the 2 main problems identified above!

 We hope that PulsePilot can bridge the information gap between you and your doctor, and we wish you a speedy recovery. :D

+> ❗ This application is still in [*beta phase*](#glossary).
+As such it is not complete and more features will be added in future versions.
+Stay tuned for updates!

 ###### [Back to table of contents](#table-of-contents)